-Food or drink may not be consumed in the LGI, hallways, stairways, auditorium, or library at any time.
+Food or drink may not be consumed in the LGI or auditorium at any time.
+Food or drink may only be consumed in the library during the lunch block.

-- During lunch, students in grades 9-12 may only eat in the cafeteria or NHS courtyard area.
-Students may go to the library during lunch without food or drink. - Students must remain in the cafeteria for the entire lunch period with the exceptions of previously scheduled, supervised meetings or teacher meetings/detentions/make-up work periods. - The cafeteria is open from 7:15 7:45 am for breakfast.
+During lunch, students in grades 9-12 may only eat in the cafeteria, NHS courtyard area or the library.

+Students must remain in the cafeteria for the entire lunch period with the exceptions of previously scheduled, supervised meetings or teacher meetings/detentions/make-up work periods.

+Students are not permitted to eat lunch in classroom spaces.

+The cafeteria is open from 7:15 - 7:45 am for breakfast.
 After 7:40 am, no students will be served in the cafeteria until their designated lunch period.

-Food vending machines may not be used until after 2:20 pm on school days.
+Food vending machines may only be accessed prior to the start of school, during lunch and after 2:20 pm on school days.